ChagantiSravani/Master-Thesis-Methodologies-DBSchemaEvolution/README.md

 *Note:*

-- After cloning the [project repositories](#clone), we can proceed to build and run the Docker container(as described in the __Instructions to run the project in docker container__ section).
+- After cloning the project repositories, we can proceed to build and run the Docker container(as described in the __Instructions to run the project in docker container__ section).
 The container will navigate to Jupyter Notebook, where all the required files for analysis are available (__Code, Datasets, MySQLDiff__).
 No other external resources are necessary.

-- After cloning the [project repositories](#clone), If we want to reproduce the database migration files and apply mysqldiff tool follow [Generate Database Migration Files and Apply mysqldiff Tool](#generate-database-migration-files-and-apply-mysqldiff-tool) section.
+- After cloning the project repositories, If we want to reproduce the database migration files and apply mysqldiff tool follow __Generate Database Migration Files and Apply mysqldiff Tool__ section.

-## Clone the repository {#clone}
+## Clone the repositories

         git clone https://github.com/ChagantiSravani/Master-Thesis-Methodologies-DBSchemaEvolution.git